 I love being a mother and I love being able to pursue my chosen career at the same time.

-A very special thank you to Berengere Ducoms for her incredible retouching skills.
+A very special thank you to Berengere Ducoms for her incredible digital imaging skills.